ferrouswheel/tenet/README.md

 tenet
 =====

+> **NOTICE** - Since I wrote this, I became aware of [Secure Scuttlebutt](https://github.com/ssbc/secure-scuttlebutt)
+> I totally recommend checking that out, as if I have the time to contribute to a p2p social fabric, then
+> I'll probably work with something people are already using instead of taking Tenet any further.

 A protocol for a p2p social network with reference implementation.

 tenet makes the following assumptions, it's long term viability in large part